opentripplanner/OpenTripPlanner/docs/BuildConfiguration.md

 <h3 id="dem_0_elevationUnitMultiplier">elevationUnitMultiplier</h3>

-**Since version:** `2.2` ∙ **Type:** `double` ∙ **Cardinality:** `Optional` ∙ **Default value:** `1.0`
+**Since version:** `2.3` ∙ **Type:** `double` ∙ **Cardinality:** `Optional` ∙ **Default value:** `1.0`
 **Path:** /dem/[0]

 Specify a multiplier to convert elevation units from source to meters.
+Overrides the value specified in `demDefaults`.

 Unit conversion multiplier for elevation values.
 No conversion needed if the elevation values are defined in meters in the source data.
 If, for example, decimetres are used in the source data, this should be set to 0.1.
-This overrides the value specified in `demDefaults`.

 <h3 id="demDefaults_elevationUnitMultiplier">elevationUnitMultiplier</h3>